Skip to main content

 Centripetal Force

 Centripetal force is the net force acting on an object moving in a circular path, directed towards the center of the circle.
-In this scenario, the tension in the string provides the necessary centripetal force to keep the ball moving in a circular motion.
-The balance of forces, including gravitational force and tension, is crucial for determining the ball's speed.
+In this scenario, the tension in the string provides the necessary centripetal force to keep the ball moving in a vertical circle.
+The balance of forces, including gravitational force and tension, determines the net centripetal force acting on the ball.

 Recommended video: